sustainable-computing/VPP-Contracts/README.md

 * **real_funcOnlineAlgo.py**: Here are some functions for `real_onlineAlgo.py`

 ## Contract formulation and Results Analysis
+These files can be found inside the `ResultAnalysis/` directory

 ### Contract :handshake:
 `contracts.py` This is where the optimization problem for contracts is solved, that is Eqn.
 8.